Spoyl/spoyl.github.io/README.md

-# MechSpeak.io
+# Personal Website Hosting

-Mechspeak.io is an international Mechanical Engineering consultancy specialising in the design and manufacture of medical devices.
-It is run by Oliver Stocks - a UK registered Engineer with clients in the UK, mainland Europe, and Asia.
+Mechspeak is an independent Mechanical Engineering practice specialising in the design and manufacture of medical devices and consumer products.
+The website is fast, has internationalisation, a contact form, and custom gifs/icons.

 Find the website [here](https://mechspeak.io)